 - combinations (mergers, acquisitions and amalgamations).

-To establish the existence of a cartel, the CCI must first find that competitors had entered into an agreement to fix prices, limit or control supply, production, markets, technical development, investment or provision of services, share or allocate markets or rig bids.
+As a first step in establishing the existence of a cartel, the CCI must show that competitors had entered into an agreement to fix prices, limit or control supply, production, markets, technical development, investment or provision of services, share or allocate markets or rig bids.
 The Competition Act defines ‘agreement’ widely.
-The CCI has also clarified (in its decisional practice) that the existence of an anticompetitive agreement can be inferred from a number of ‘coincidences’ and ‘indicia’.
+The CCI has also clarified (in its decisional practice) that the existence of an anti-competitive agreement can be inferred from a number of ‘coincidences’ and ‘indicia’.
 The CCI and the DG also have wide powers to collect evidence, including the power to search and seize documents, and to collect evidence through dawn raids, to establish the existence of a cartel.

 Once a horizontal agreement is found to exist, it is presumed to cause an AAEC unless the agreement relates to an efficiency-enhancing joint venture.
 This presumption is rebuttable.
 However, the CCI’s decisional practice indicates that this burden is onerous.